 Measuring RI is a direct concentration measurement principle.
 No need to rely or convert magnitudes.
+Digital instrument - no calibration drift As it is a robust instrument it is maintenance free Dual connectivity if the installation positions allow.
+On-Line data logging, through Ethernet, on whichever web browser.
 No influence by bubbles or particles.
 It is very common that air enters the process pipeline and still the refractometer measures accurately.